Wren6991/Hazard3/Contributing.md

 * I don't like the feature, for reasons of aesthetics or toolchain compatibility
 * I don't expect to have time to implement the feature in a reasonable timeframe

-Please describe **why** this feature is necessary.
+Please describe **why** the requested feature is useful.
 This helps me prioritise the request, and I might realise I also want this feature!

 I am overwhelmingly more likely to implement requests for standard RISC-V ISA features than custom ones.
 As a rule, I don't implement standard RISC-V features that are not at least in the Frozen state.
 Please also consider the availability of toolchain support and upstream tests.